dmitrykolesnikovich/accessJavaCode-issue/README.md

 I am trying to share Java code between android and desktop using Kotlin Multiplatform feature.

-I have Java code in module "library1" and Kotlin code accessing it from module "library2".
+I have Java code in `library1` and Kotlin code accessing it from `library2`.

 ![library2 depends on library1](dependencies.png)